osohq/oso/docs/getting-started/rbac.rst

 role will differ from project-to-project.
 In other words, the role-permission mappings are specific to the resource `type`, while the user-role mappings are specific to the resource `instance`.

+In some cases, there may be roles that should confer permissions to all resources of a certain type.

 This model can be implemented in Polar by implementing ``user_in_role_for_resource`` and ``role_allow`` rules, which are enabled